Columbus Day: Italy

 Since the 18th century, many Italian communities in the Americas have observed the Discovery of the New World as a celebration of their heritage, since Columbus was born in Republic of Genoa, nowadays Italy.
-In Italy, Columbus Day has been officially celebrated since 2004.
-It is officially named Giornata nazionale di Cristoforo Colombo ("National Christopher Columbus Day").
+In Italy, Columbus Day is not a public holiday, but a celebratory day introduced 2004 as Giornata nazionale di Cristoforo Colombo ("National Christopher Columbus Day").

 The Christopher Columbus House in Genoa, Italy, is an 18th-century reconstruction of the house in which Christopher Columbus grew up.
 The house is located outside Genoa's 14th-century walls.
 During the Renaissance, the area became subject to intense building, mainly consisting of public housing.
 Columbus was born in 1451, and historical documents indicated that Columbus lived here between approximately 1455 and 1470.
 At this time, the house had two or maybe three stories, with a shop on the ground floor, and the front door to the left of the shop.

 The "Lega Navale Italiana" has created a Regata di Colombo ("Columbus Regatta") as a celebration of the Columbus achievement.
 Italians have celebrated Christopher Columbus (Cristoforo Colombo /it/) naming after him many civilian and military ships, like the training ship SS Cristoforo Colombo and the ocean liner SS Cristoforo Colombo.